-Ron Rivera knows his decisions look ‘a little inconsistent,’ but he’ll stick with his gut
+Ron Rivera knows his decisions look ‘a little inconsistent,’ but he will stick with his gut

 On Thursday, Rivera admitted his messaging has appeared “inconsistent” and sought to clear up any confusion.

-“One thing I’ve learned is you have to treat everybody fair, but you’re not going to be able to treat everybody the same,” he said in a video conference with media.
+“One thing I’ve learned is you have to treat everybody fair but you’re not going to be able to treat everybody the same,” he said in a video conference with media.
 “Well, it’s the same thing with situations.
-You treat each situation as it comes along, and that’s kind of where we are. … That’s why I make the decisions that I make, and it does look a little inconsistent.
+You treat each situation as it comes along, and that’s kind of where we are. . . .
+That’s why I make the decisions that I make, and it does look a little inconsistent.
 But the consistency is that I’m going to make them based on what I know, on my gut feelings on things.
-Hopefully they’re good decisions and, if not, we’ll know and I’ll take responsibility, that’s for doggone sure.”
+Hopefully they’re good decisions, and if not, we’ll know and I’ll take responsibility, that’s for doggone sure.”

 Rivera’s clarification comes on the heels of a comment he made Wednesday in which he denied saying he had “a cutoff point” for Haskins to prove himself as the team’s starting quarterback.